darkecology/darkeco-dataset/README.md

 └── daily/                  # daily time series
 ```

 The `meta` subfolder is distributed with this repo and contains [NEXRAD radar station metadata](data/meta/nexrad-stations.csv).
 All other data files must be downloaded separately.
-The other subfolders correspond to the four types of data products:
+The remaining four subfolders correspond to the four types of data products:

 * **[Profile data](https://darkecology.github.io/dataset/profiles/)**: Vertical profiles of biological activity for each radar scan.
 The most detailed data.
 * **[Scan-level time series](https://darkecology.github.io/dataset/time-series/#scan-level-time-series)**: Time series of biological activity for each radar station at irregular time intervals of 4-10 minutes corresponding to original radar scans.